 This is a difficult situation for people to imagine who have never been incarcerated or had someone close to them do time.
 While there are resources in prison to better yourself, imagine how difficult it can be to do that in an environment with other criminals.
 Sure, there are the exceptions who make it out but for the most part, what happens is exactly what you’d expect.

 If you avoid going to prison, your life is going to be mostly alright.
 It may not be spectacular, but you’ll always be in a position to improve.
 Of course, you have to consider what type of person you’re typically dealing with when you talk about people who get jail time of this nature.

 [Note: If you’re looking to get into a home after doing time in prison and you’re having difficulty, this is a great resource on securing housing after incarceration.]

 2) The problem with being unlikable: how do you become homeless?

 Here’s a question to ponder.
 Imagine that you suddenly lost your place to live.
 What would you do?
 If you’re like most people, your basic plan would consist of finding a new place to live and in the meantime, staying with a friend or relative.

 Well if you’re like many of the guys at the homeless shelter, you won’t be able to get a new place when they run background checks.
 Even if you could get a new place, it’s going to be extremely difficult to get a job to pay rent.
 So naturally, you’d just stay with friends or relatives until you figure it out.

 Except for these guys.
 They can’t because their friends and relatives have deserted them.
-I heard in more than a few intake interviews that friends and family deserted these guys after failed promises and multiple imprisonments.
+In more than a few intake interviews, I heard that friends and family deserted these guys after failed promises and multiple imprisonments.